ferrau10/movie-recommendation/README.md

 Developed in Week 10 of the Spiced-Bootcamp using Python, Flask, Postgres, HTML, CSS, and using the ImdB api.

+# How to use:
+- Clone the repository

+- Install requirements: pip install -r requirements.txt

+- to run: python application.py

+- then open a browser on the specified location

+- retrain the model: python retrain_nmf_model.py

 This is a cooperation between Aurelie Ferron and Marcus